-Many Buddhist sects in Japan possess their distinctive rites.
+Many Buddhist schools in Japan possess their distinctive rites.
 The rites can be divided into two main categories: those which religious practitioners perform among themselves and those conducted on behalf of the laity.

-The first category may be subdivided into rites conducted with the aim of developing and deepening personal religious faith, such as offerings and daily recitation of sutras or mantras, and rites centring on devotion toward Buddhas, patriarchs, and sect founders.
+The first category may be subdivided into rites conducted to develop and deepen personal religious faith, such as offerings and daily recitation of sutras or mantras, and rites centring on devotion toward Buddhas, patriarchs, and sect founders.
 The latter include the services for Shaka Kōtan’e (Buddha’s birthday) on April 8 and Nehan’e (Feast of the Buddha’s Entry into Nirvana) on February 15, as well as the various memorial services conducted for the founders of particular sects, such as Daishiko on November 23 (for the founders of the Shintō tended to look with loathing upon death, which was regarded as a source of ritual impurity (穢れ or 汚れ kegare).
 Buddhism responded to the needs of the people by easing their fear of death, purifying death’s defilement, and performing rites to comfort the restless departed spirit.
 Buddhist temples increasingly emphasised funeral rites and memorial services.
-The policies of the Tokugawa shogunate mandating universal registration at Buddhist temples also served to institutionalise this speciality of funerals and memorial services, and these remain the major social functions of temples today.
+The policies of the Tokugawa shogunate to mandate universal registration at Buddhist temples also served to institutionalise this speciality of funerals and memorial services, and these remain the major social functions of temples until today.
 However, in adapting to Japanese culture, Buddhism was considerably affected by native ancestor worship and agricultural rites, resulting in the religious syncretism evident in almost all Japanese rites and festivals today.

 Annual rites include the following.